rlugojr/Documentation/content/tutorials/03_Advanced/Solid_Particle_System.md

 ```
 _SPS.billboard_ is a boolean (default _false_).
 If set to _true_, all the particles will face the cam and their _x_ and _y_ rotation values will be ignored.
 This is rather useful if you display only plane particles.
 You need to call _SPS.setParticles()_ within the _scene.registerBeforeRender()_ function in order to display the SPS in billboard mode.
+Here is an example with plane particles in billboard mode : http://www.babylonjs-playground.com/#WCDZS
+The same but with plane particle rotations and no billboard mode : http://www.babylonjs-playground.com/#WCDZS#1
+The same with solid particles, boxes and tetrahedrons : http://www.babylonjs-playground.com/#WCDZS#2

 ### Particle Management